pwwang/modkit/README.md

 module('e') # ee
 ```

-### Bake a module
+### Baking a module

-You can make a copy of your module with modkit easilyl
+You can make a copy of your module with modkit easily.

 `module.py`